-Since 2017, the Group CSR program has been overseen by a CSR Steering Committee which meets quarterly.
+Since 2017, the Group CSR program has been overseen by a CSR Steering Committee, chaired by the Group CEO, which meets quarterly.
 The responsibilities of the CSR Steering Committee are to establish Group CSR ambitions, validate the Group CSR strategy and guide and monitor implementation on progress towards the Group objectives.
 In addition to the CSR governance structure, the functional organization of CSR within the Group is responsible for the elaboration and monitoring of implementation of the Group CSR program, and also holds the mandate to develop and provide expert oversight and guidance on specific disciplines.
-The Steering Committee is chaired by the Chief Executive Officer and includes six members from the Executive Committee (Group General Counsel, Chief Human Resources Officer, Chief Industrial Officer, Chief Innovation Officer and two Senior Vice Presidents), as well as three senior managers from the Group's other central and operational departments.